 I know, 19 pairings for sparking wine may have been enough for you.
 But hey, I like round numbers, and had a few more ideas to share!

-Prosecco with Pesto Sauvignon Blanc may be the classic pairing for my pesto recipe; but as I noted here, a Prosecco can go nicely with pesto.
+Prosecco with Pesto Sauvignon Blanc may be the classic pairing for my pesto recipe; but a Prosecco can also go nicely with pesto.
 Pesto crostini can be a nice app and work well with Prosecco or other bubbly.

 Champagne with Fried Parsnips Ray and Lori from Pairings Wine & Food are always coming up with creating pairings.
 They started off a recent wine club gathering by serving Champagne with Fried Parsnips, and it was very tasty!
 This Food & Wine recipe looks similar to what they did.